modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 1. Customer or Product Owner (PO) says "I would like X report" e.g. a report of all the recorded calls for X period.

+2. Product Owner accepts or rejects the asks and priortises it relative to other product development

-2. PO works with the customer to refine requirement into a written scope - they will work with the Development team and Reporting Team
+3. If accepted, PO works with the customer to refine requirement into a written scope - they will work with the Development team and Reporting Team

-3. A written requirements scope is developed and agreed.
+4. A written requirements scope is developed and agreed.

 Report Creation: